Building Language Arts Skills

-Using the basic format of one of the stories you read, write a story together with your child.
+- Using the basic format of one of the stories you read, write a story together with your child.
 You write the first few lines or paragraph, have your child write the second few lines or paragraph, and so on.
-This could be a long-term project that gives you a look at your child's understanding of story sequence and word meanings; it also encourages the child to write creatively.
-Save these stories so you and your child can look at them together at a later time.
+This could be a long-term project that gives you a look at your child's understanding of story sequence and word meanings; it also encourages your child to write creatively.

 Read newspaper headlines together and try to figure out what the story is about.
-You might also make a point of reading aloud to each other one newspaper story every day.
 This will help make the newspaper important to your child, as well as provide reading practice.

-Committing things to memory is a good exercise throughout the intermediate and middle school years.
-Each of you memorize a poem or story to tell to the other -- one in the fall and one in the spring.
-The presentations can be family events.
+Committing things to memory is a good exercise for the early years.
+Each of you memorize a poem or story to tell to the other.

-Folktales and myths are often part of the fourth grade curriculum.
+Folktales and myths are typically part of the third-grade curriculum.
 See what your child knows about Robin Hood, Johnny Appleseed, Paul Bunyan, King Arthur, Brer Rabbit, Zeus, Apollo, or Prometheus.
 Read folktales and myths to each other.

 Copyright 1994 by Chelsea House Publishers, a division of Main Line Book Co.
 All rights reserved.